jsvine/nbexec/README.md

   --allow-iopub-timeout
                         Don't raise an error on IOPub timeouts. (default:
                         False)
+  --record-timing       Store the execution timings in each cell's metadata.
+                        (default: False)
   --kernel-name KERNEL_NAME
                         The name of the kernel to use, e.g., 'python3'.
 If None, nbexec uses the kernel specified in the